Mooven's General Terms

 b) Unless required to by law, you must not make any public announcements or references about this agreement, the Services, any Services or any action taken under this agreement, without the prior written consent of Mooven.

-c) Mooven may, subject to your prior written approval, use your company name / company name as reference in any sales material to be presented to any future clients without disclosing any details of this agreement.
+c) Mooven may, subject to your prior written approval, use your company name / company logo as reference in any sales material to be presented to any future clients without disclosing any details of this agreement.

 11. Customer account information.